mrisen/inet-showcases/wireless/fragmentation/doc/index.rst

 In INET, 802.11 fragmentation is controlled by fragmentation policies in :ned:`Ieee80211Mac`.
 By default, the :ned:`Dcf` and :ned:`Hcf` submodules of :ned:`Ieee80211Mac` contain a fragmentation policy submodule (at ``mac.dcf.originatorMacDataService.fragmentationPolicy`` and ``mac.hcf.originatorMacDataService.fragmentationPolicy``).
 The default fragmentation policy type is :ned:`BasicFragmentationPolicy`.

 :ned:`BasicFragmentationPolicy` has just one parameter, :par:`fragmentationThreshold`.
-Packets larger than this value are fragmented.
+Frames larger than this value are fragmented.
 The value includes the MAC header and MAC trailer.
 The MAC overhead (header + trailer) is 28 bytes with DCF and 30 bytes with HCF.
 The default for this parameter is 1500 Bytes.